SnazziesLab/Topica/README.md

 ## Roadmap

-There are currently no roadmaps.
+There are currently no major features planned.
 Feature suggestions are welcome.

-## License
+## Look